lnxjedi/gopherbot/doc/src/Outdated/Configuration.md

 LocalPort: 8880
 LogLevel: info
 ```
 Gopherbot external scripts communicate with the gopherbot process via JSON over http on a localhost port.
-The
-port to use is configured with `LocalPort`. `LogLevel` specifies the initial logging level for the robot, one of `error`, `warn`, `info`, `debug`, or `trace`.
+The port to use is configured with `LocalPort`; `0` will automatically allocate an available port. `LogLevel` specifies the initial logging level for the robot, one of `error`, `warn`, `info`, `debug`, or `trace`.
 The log level can also be adjusted on the fly by an administrator.
-Note that on Windows, debug and trace logging is only available in immediate mode during plugin development.

 # Task Configuration